-THE COTILLON.
+"THE GERMAN."

-In Europe, the Cotillon is the dance by which a ball is always terminated; but in the United States, it has become the fashion of late, at many parties, to dance the Cotillon to the exclusion of almost every other dance.
+In Europe, the Cotillon is the dance by which a ball is always terminated; but in the United States, at many parties it has recently been used to the exclusion of almost every other dance.
 It is executed to Galop or Valse music.
 The step to the Valse music may be Valse à deux temps, Valse à trois temps, or the Redowa Valse.

-A "leader" or "gentleman conductor" having been chosen or previously designated, the company arrange themselves in couples around the room in a half or complete circle, (according to the number of waltzers.) leaving as much space as possible in the centre of the room for convenient dancing.
+A "leader" or "gentleman conductor" having been chosen or previously designated, the company arrange themselves in couples around the room in a half or complete circle, (according to the number of waltzers,) leaving as much space as possible in the centre of the room for convenient dancing.
 Each gentleman should have his lady at his right.
-The place which the first couple ("gentleman conductor" and his lady) occupies, represents what is termed "the head of the Cotillon."
+The place which the first couple ("gentleman conductor" and his lady) occupy, is termed "the head of the Cotillon."